compsb-unimi/sas-tutorial/arrayfire.md

 module load gsl/2.7.1--gcc--11.3.0
 module load cuda/11.8
 ```
-Additional dependencies are available on Leonardo, but for general purposes will be installed manually in the next steps.
+Other required modules are available from Leonardo, but for general purposes and to provide useful examples, the other dependencies will be installed manually in the next steps.
 It is assumed that the downloads are stored in the home folder.

 ## 2. Building dependencies from source
 Let's start by creating a folder where all the codes will be installed: